modernish/modernish/README.md

 The `-p` option causes `harden` to search for commands using the system default path (as obtained with `getconf PATH`) as opposed to the current `$PATH`.
 This ensures that you're using a known-good external command that came with your operating system.
-If the command is a shell function (hardened under another name using `-f`), the `-p` option causes the shell function to be run in a subshell with `PATH` set to the default path.
-The `-p` option is equivalent to adding a `PATH=$DEFPATH` assignment argument (see [below](#important-note-on-variable-assignments)).
+By default, the system-default PATH search only applies to the command itself, and not to any commands that the command may search for in turn.
+But if the `-p` option is specified at least twice, or if the command is a shell function (hardened under another name using `-f`), the command is run in a subshell with `PATH` exported as the default path, which is equivalent to adding a `PATH=$DEFPATH` assignment argument (see [below](#important-note-on-variable-assignments)).

 Examples: